jhchein/AISearch-ImageAnalysisSkill/README.md

 - Create a consumption Azure Function App.

 - Create an Azure AI Services Multi-Account if you don't have one already.
-  - Ensure it's in a region that supports AI Vision Image Analysis API v4.0 and it's features.
-See [regional availability](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/overview-image-analysis?tabs=4-0#region-availability)
+  - Ensure it's in a region that supports AI Vision Image Analysis API v4.0 and its features.
+See [regional availability](https://learn.microsoft.com/azure/ai-services/computer-vision/overview-image-analysis?tabs=4-0#region-availability).

 - Deploy this function app code to the Function App.

-- Set the environment variable `AI_VISION_ENDPOINT` to your AI Services Multi-Account URL.
+- Set the environment variables in your `.env` file based on the provided `.env.sample` file.
+Ensure that `AI_VISION_ENDPOINT` is set as an Azure Function environment variable.

 - Add a new skill to your Azure AI Search Skillset, as defined below.
   - Update the `uri` with your function's URL (e.g., `https://<yourfunctionnameandregion>.azurewebsites.net/api/aivisionapiv4?code=<YourFunctionKey>`).